jolleyjoe/marketcap-filter/README.md

 # marketcap-filter

-A simple nodeJS script to filter coinmarketcap microcap coins.
+A simple nodeJS script to filter coinmarketcap microcap coins using the [coinmarketcap api](https://api.coinmarketcap.com/v1/ticker/).

 This tool is based on the methodology outline in this medium article by nik :